mastodon-sc/mastodon-documentation/docs/partB/table_bdv_navigation_keys.md

 | Toggle fused mode.              | Press `F`. <br /> In fused mode, several sources are overlaid.
 Press `Shift` + `1` / `Shift` + `2` ... to add / remove the source to the view.
 In single-source mode, only one source is shown.          |
 | Save / load display settings.   | `F11` / `F12`. <br />This will create a _XYZ_settings.xml_ file in which the display settings and bookmarks will be saved.                                               |

 Before mid-2023, the brightness and source visibility dialogs were configured in dialogs which visibility were toggled with the `F` and `F6`  shortcuts respectively.
-With the new version of BDV, they are configured with a side-pane in a BDV window that can be toggled by placing the mouse ofther right part of the images:
+With the new version of BDV, they are configured with a side-pane in a BDV window that can be toggled by clicking on a button made visible when the mouse hovers over the right part of the window:

 ![BDV side pane position](../imgs/Mastodon_BD-sidepane.gif)